• 2 Bedrooms

 About the Area

-Myrtle Beach is home to this condo.
-Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
+Located in Myrtle Beach, this condo is on the beach.
+Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions